-Ms. Noor Mohamed Al-Naimi, General Manager, Group Treasury
+Ms. Noor Mohamed Al-Naimi, General Manager, Group Treasury and Financial Institutions

-Ms. Noor Mohamed Al-Naimi has 15 years of banking experience, joining QNB in April 2000.
-She has held various positions in the Treasury Operations and Control Division with her last position being Assistant General Manager Treasury Operations Trading & Investment before she was appointed as Acting General Manager Group Treasury in 2014, followed by General Manager, Group Treasury in June 2015.
+Ms. Noor Mohamed Al-Naimi has 20 years of banking experience, joining QNB in April 2000.
+She has held various positions in the Treasury Operations and Control Division with her last position being Assistant General Manager Treasury Operations Trading & Investment before she was appointed as Acting General Manager Group Treasury in 2014, followed by General Manager, Group Treasury and Financial Institutions in June 2015.
 Ms. Al-Naimi has a Bachelor's degree in Business Administration from Qatar University.
-Ms. Al-Naimi is currently a member of the Board of QNB Finansbank in Turkey, QNB Derivatives Limited, QNB Finance Limited and QNB ALAHLI in Egypt.
+Ms. Al-Naimi is currently a member of the Board of QNB Finansbank in Turkey, QNB (Derivatives) Limited and QNB Finance Ltd.